timjsmith24/XIQ_Gsuite_PPSK_Sync/readme.md

 # PCG API Script Notice – Release 25r3

-### ⚠️ Important Update for PCG API Users
+### ✅ PCG API Update Now Available

-With the upcoming **25r3 release**, the PCG API will be updated to support **pagination**.
-This change aligns with how other APIs like PPSK operate, enabling you to retrieve users in pages (e.g., 100 users at a time).
+The **25r3 release** has introduced **pagination** to the PCG API, aligning it with other APIs like PPSK.
+This change allows users to retrieve data in pages (e.g., 100 users at a time) for improved performance.

 #### What This Means for You

-If you're using an existing script that interacts with the PCG API, **it will break** once 25r3 is deployed.
-The current script does not support the new pagination logic.
+If you're using an older script to interact with the PCG API, **it will no longer work correctly** with the 25r3 release.

-- By default, **only 10 users will be returned** in each API response if your script is not updated.
-- This means your existing script may appear to work but will only process a subset of users, leading to incomplete results.

 #### Required Action

-A new version of the script (**v1.3.0**) will be released to support pagination.
-You will need to **upgrade to v1.3.0** to continue using the API successfully after the 25r3 update.
+The updated script (**v1.3.0**) is now available and supports pagination.
+To ensure uninterrupted functionality:

+1. **Download v1.3.0**: Get the new script version from the API portal or repository.
+2. **Copy Variables**: Transfer your existing variables (e.g., API keys, endpoints) from your old script to the new v2.1.0 script.
+3. **Test Your Script**: Verify that the updated script retrieves all users as expected with the new pagination logic.

 ---

-Stay tuned for the release announcement and updated usage instructions.
+Thank you for updating promptly to keep your workflows running smoothly!
+For detailed usage instructions or support, refer to the documentation or contact support.